Design is creation, process and outcome of an idea. This page offers a glimpse into the process behind crafting a brand identity for Metercube.

 Why Yellow?

-Inherited from mother brand
+Inherited from the mother brand

 SOBHA as a brand is mature and follows a muted yellow in the brand logo.
 As a derivative and to address a young energetic brand metercube, brighter yellow was introduced into the system as an accent.